NoroffFEU/development-platforms/trpc-case-study.md

 #### tRPC works great in a mono repo

 With how tRPC communicates between client and server code, you are encouraged to use a singular repository, and several highlighted features are only accessible if you do so.
 On a smaller scale, there are many benefits to doing so.
-It's easier to navigate between client/server code, make changes and ensure type-safety within the entirety of your code base.
+It's easier to navigate between client/server code, make changes and ensure typesafety within the entirety of your code base.
 No more `uncaught type errors`.

 #### Quick development